 How to find your User ID on Steam: Steam ID

 In order to access Steam screenshot folder, you must know your Steam ID.
-Here is the easy-to-go guide finding it.
+Here is the easy-to-go guide to finding it.

 Method 1: Using the Steam account

 Firstly, you need to log into your Steam account.

 After login, tap on your username.
 You will find it at the top right-hand corner of the screen.

 You will likely see a link on the top of the screen in the format as follows: http://steamcommunity.com/profiles/xxxxx xxxx xxxxxxx

 The last part, that is the one with the x’s, will be a 17 digit number and that will be your Steam ID.